gmwyso19/DataVis_Final_Project/updates.md

 ## April 4 Beginning of Class

 To be honest with you, I was not able to work on the project much this week as I have been struggling with a sinus and ear infection, but I was able to work on it for a couple hours.
 There I tidyed my data a bit differently so that I was able to make clearer visualizations.
 I ended up creating a lollipop graph and a facted scatter plot, both of which need some revisions.
 I also have been watching some tutorials on leaflets.

+## April 4 End of Class

+I worked on trying to make a plotly graph but kept getting and error, and then I also seperated my lollipop graph into two to make it more readable.
+I was also playing around with my data set to see if I should be using more that just data of California from January 2020.